willn/go_meals_scheduling/SETUP.md

 cd ~/Downloads
 mv <downloaded filename> schedule.txt

-# On the schedule / report page, filter to "all" jobs.
+# On the scheduling system, report page, filter to "all" jobs.
 Copy the "confirm checks" section & paste:
-# copy section of text
 vi checks.sh
 # paste & save
 chmod +x checks.sh
 ./checks.sh | more
 # read the comments and make sure they apply cleanly with auto-checks, or make trades